adriandiazlab/igraph_proyect/tutorial.md

 ![Our social network - also showing which ties are formal](figures/tutorial_social_network_3.png){.align-center}

 To sum it all up: there are special vertex and edge properties that correspond to the visual representation of the graph.
-These attributes override the default settings of igraph (see `configuration`{.interpreted-text role="doc"} for overriding the system-wide defaults).
-Furthermore, appropriate keyword arguments supplied to `~drawing.plot`{.interpreted-text role="func"} override the visual properties provided by the vertex and edge attributes.
+These attributes override the default settings of igraph (see `configuration`for overriding the system-wide defaults).
+Furthermore, appropriate keyword arguments supplied to `~drawing.plot` override the visual properties provided by the vertex and edge attributes.
 The following two tables summarise the most frequently used visual attributes for vertices and edges, respectively:

 ### Vertex attributes controlling graph plots